mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 We explicitly import only the things we really need.
 This is the minimal code to get all compiled but the tests should still fail.
 So we have to implement some logic to the `index` function of the _controller_.

-In order for the blog _controller_ code in _src/controllers/blog.lisp_ to know the _view_ functions we should import the `:view.blog` package and let's implement some code to make the tests pass.
+In order for the blog _controller_ code in _src/controllers/blog.lisp_ to know the _view_ functions we should import the `:view.blog` package and then we have to implement some code to make the tests pass.

 <a name="blog-feature_tdd-detour"></a>*TDD - a quick detour*

 We just have to look at the test expectations and implement them.
 An aspect of TDD I haven't talked about is the faking and cheating one can do in order to get the tests green (pass) as quickly as possible.
 When the tests pass we can refactor and replace the cheating with some 'real' code.
 Until now I have presented you full implemententations of the production code that fit to the test expectations.
 But a TDD cycle moves in fast paced iterations  with only small changes from red to green, then refactor, then from green to red for a new test case to restart the cycle.
 The cycle from red to green can contain cheating.
 This is because we want feedback as quickly as possible about what we did is either good or no good.
-When we cheat, this 'good' means just that we meet the current expectation.
+When we cheat, this 'good' means just that we meet the current test expectation.
 Iteration for iteration we add new expectations that at some point can't be cheated anymore.
 This workflow that switches between test code and production code very rapidly and the immediate feedback we get puts _us_ kind of into a symbiosis between the test code and the production code.
 The realization and the feeling of the code building up this way is enormously satisfying.
-The fact that you just can concentrate on small fractions of code but have a certain security that you prepared to not forget something because the outer, larger scale test is setting a 'protected' frame and savety net you to work in which allows you can have trust (when done right hopefully).
+The fact that you can just concentrate on small fractions of code but know that there is a outer protection (outer test loop) is a big relief.

 -- _detour end_